KCL-BMEIS/OOP/week1B.md

 --

-The next time we need to run it, we can simply retrieve it from the command history with the up arrow, and hit Enter to run it again!
+The next time we need to run it, we can simply retrieve it from the command history with the Up arrow, and hit Enter to run it again!

 ---